tendermint/tendermint/docs/architecture/adr-047-handling-evidence-from-light-client.md

 ### Negative

-* Accepting `ConflictingHeadersEvidence` from light clients opens up a DDOS attack vector (same is fair for any RPC endpoint open to public; remember that RPC is not open by default).
+* Accepting `ConflictingHeadersEvidence` from light clients opens up a large DDOS attack vector(same is fair for any RPC endpoint open to public; remember that RPC is not open by default).

 ### Neutral